Controllability of Networked Sampled-data Systems: Preliminaries and Model Formulation

-An uncontrollable CLTI system cannot gain controllability by control sampling.
-On the contrary, a controllable CLTI system may become uncontrollable by control sampling due to the improper selection of $h$.
-The sampling in this case is defined to be pathological.
-A sampling period $h$ is non-pathological about $A$ if $\forall\lambda_1,\lambda_2\in\sigma(A)$ satisfy
+An uncontrollable CLTI system cannot gain controllability by sampling.
+On the contrary, a controllable CLTI system may become uncontrollable after sampling due to the improper selection of $h$.
+The sampling that destroys the controllability is called pathological sampling.
+In \cite{chen2012optimal}, a definition of (non-)pathological sampling is provided: \begin{definition}\cite{chen2012optimal} The control sampling with period $h$ is non-pathological about $A$ if $\forall\lambda_1,\lambda_2\in\sigma(A)$ satisfy